-- The Washington Campus sessions in 2023 are planned to be in person.
-They will also plan one virtual session each Fall and Winter semester moving forward.
-Those dates are still to be determined.
+- The Washington Campus sessions in 2024 are planned to be in person.

 - Washington Campus registration is available on a first-come, first-served basis.
 Spaces may fill prior to the posted registration deadline.
 Registration is open for the 2024 sessions.

 - Not all students are eligible for each session.
 Not sure which session is the right fit for your academic needs?
 Please contact your Academic Advisor.

 |BL 688 TERM